NECESSITY OF DIVINE REVELATION

 Revelation Is Strictly Necessary for the Knowledge of Essentially Supernatural Religious Truths

 It has long been recognized that there are natural truths about God that can be known by reason alone, but there are also supernatural truths that cannot be known without the aid of divine revelation.
-With the advent of the Enlightenment in the seventeenth century many rationalists were so enamored with the power of human reason that they began to think that revelation was not necessary at all.
 It will be shown below that divine revelation is necessary for the attainment of both natural and essentially supernatural truths, but a different kind of necessity applies to each.

 In the order of operation or action, an act is said to be strictly necessary when it is indispensable for the attainment of an end.
 Now, essentially supernatural truths are, by definition, those truths that reason cannot attain on its own simply from its knowledge of the external world.
 If these truths be not revealed, there is no way for the human mind to know them.
 Therefore, for the attainment of essentially supernatural religious truths, divine revelation is strictly necessary.

 For example, one important supernatural truth that we need to know is our predestination to eternal glory.
 Based on human reason alone, we would never know that God has actually destined us to a loftier and higher goal (Heaven) than the natural happiness of the present world.
 St Paul says “That eye hath not seen, nor ear heard, neither hath it entered into the heart of man, what things God hath prepared for them that love him” (1 Cor 2:9).
 Now, if this truth be not revealed to us, then we would not strive toward it, and fail to attain it.
 Therefore, for us to attain our supernatural goal, divine revelation is strictly necessary.

 Revelation Is Morally Necessary Even for the Knowledge of Natural Religious Truths